TanGentleman/KeyMaster/README.md

-# Keystroke-AI
+# KeyMaster

 Command your keyboard!
 Even while afk :D

-Check out the Meaty docstrings folder for documentation without the clutter of the function bodies.
+Check out the Docs folder for documentation without the clutter of the function bodies.

 ## Features
 Powerful classes for: